jonminter/about-me/_posts/2020-01-21-railway-oriented-programming-async.md

 - [Railway Oriented Programming - Scott Wlaschin (I highly recommend watching the video of his talk)](https://fsharpforfunandprofit.com/rop/)
 - [Against Railway Oriented Programming - Scott Wlaschin](https://fsharpforfunandprofit.com/posts/against-railway-oriented-programming/)

 So you've read these articles and you agree that is this is cool idea and want to start using it where it makes sense in your code base.
 I was attempting to use this pattern with TypeScript recently.
 This pattern works great if your switch functions are all synchronous and don't need to wait for an HTTP call, file system operation or database query.
 You simply start with your initial input and pass that input through your switches along the railway.
+But this is the real world and most of us have to interact with systems outside of our program.
+I didn't real find much in my search to see how anyone who using this pattern handled that outside of F#.

-But lets see what happens when you throw asynchronous functions in the mix.
+So lets see what happens when you throw asynchronous functions in the mix.

 Let's use as an example validating user input for an API.
 We'll use the functional programming helper library [True Myth](https://github.com/true-myth/true-myth) for demonstration purposes as it includes an implementation of the Result type and helper functions to wrap/unwrap values and chain together function calls.